 Gain feedback from a large sample of users

-33 clients and 17 members of staff took part in the 6 week pilot.
-Half of the clients were asked to use the Aspire web application; the other half were allocated as the control group and continued with appointments as usual.
+33 clients and 17 members of staff took part.
+Half of the clients were allocated as the control group and continued with appointments as usual.

 The use of Aspire has a positive impact on client experience of the service

 Clients were building digital skills and confidence through using Aspire